habibayasserr/ORBDD-Based-Equivalent-Checker/README.md

 # ROBDD-Based-Equivalent-Checker

-We were asked to design EC based on ORBDD, the input is 2 Boolean functions and the output is ROBDD with Equivalent or Non Equivalent Results.
+We were asked to design EC based on ROBDD, the input is 2 Boolean functions and the output is ROBDD with Equivalent or Non Equivalent Results.

 • The project includes: